 (This is what happens when families live in extreme poverty, and women have no resources or education.
 Imagine how you would feel, living in a tiny bamboo hut on stilts, above a mosquito infested swamp/sewer, in a crowded village strewn with refuse, where you live at the mercy of the landlord, who is also your boss, barely able to feed the children you already have, to find out you were expecting another.)

 The group spent all day at the clinic waiting for everyone to be seen by the doctor, have their blood tests and initial prenatal care visits.
-We used the time to get to know them and assess their situations.
-By the end of the day this woman, and a few more of these mothers were added to our family support list, to receive weekly visits of encouragement and nutrition packages.

 We began teaching a women’s health class, including healthy pregnancy, in this village.

 This woman delivered her baby 2 weeks ago.
+She held him proudly and said she plans to keep him.

 The only way to change things for these desperate mothers is to give them resources, to give their husbands resources, to support them, encourage them, and, most importantly, give them hope.
-It will be a long road to walk with this family who feel so overwhelmed by the circumstances they are struggling with.
-We are glad they have chosen to walk it with us for a time.

 We know that what we do works.
 It is vital to the health and survival of families and children.
 For every family in that we are able to assist, there are thousands of others in similar circumstances that we don’t currently have the resources to reach.